 Halliburton Energy Services, Inc. v.
 Department of Transportation, 220 Cal.
 App.
 4th 87 (2013).

 This area of law is very complex.
 Edward A Smith has been handling Wrongful Death cases for over 30 years.
 To determine the extent of the value of your wrongful death claim, and against whom you may bring the action, it is important that you contact an experienced Sacramento wrongful death attorney as soon as possible.
 Contact Edward A Smith at 916-921-6400, www.autoaccident.com for a free consultation or with any questions you may have.
 If you are out of town, call our toll free number 1-800-404-5400.
-Reviews of our office can be found on Yelp.
+Reviews of our office can be found on Avvo and Yelp.